“Gyulchatai” will not pass: what is the background to the scandal over the niqab in the Moscow metro

 Well, where were the communists wrong when they propagated, or even instilled, atheism?
 After all, how many conflicts, and even wars, occur in the World because of religion!

-In the USSR it was difficult to imagine such problems on religious grounds.
-At the same time, believers, if they were not members of the party, were not prevented from visiting churches, even if they were few in number.
-And there could be no talk of any prayers, niqabs or other fanaticism in public places.
+In the USSR it was hard to imagine such problems on religious grounds.
+At the same time, believers, if they were not party members, were not prevented from visiting churches, even if they were few.
+And there could be no talk of any namaz, niqabs or other fanaticism in public places.

 14. 0